se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 - Widely used for C and C++ code debugging

-- Can also be used with Fortran codes
+- Can also be used with Rust out of the box, but `cargo` comes preinstalled with a `rust-gdb` wrapper that makes printouts look nicer.

 - Online manual for gdb at `info gdb`

 - Can be used within the `emacs` editor

-  - Can run gdb commands within the emacs source code window (e.g. C-x SPC to set a breakpoint)
+  - Can run gdb commands within the emacs source code window (e.g. `C-x SPC` to set a breakpoint)

 - See also Visual Studio

 - Online manual can be found [here](https://www.sourceware.org/gdb/current/).

-- If code was compiled with –g and _dumped core files_ when it crashed, the first thing to try is the following:
+- If code was compiled with `–g` and _dumped core files_ when it crashed, the first thing to try is the following:

 ```sh